What does an Addiction Counselor in Nebraska do? What is Their Job Role?

-- Assessment, case planning, and management
+- Assessment, case planning and management

 Several universities in Nebraska have submitted their courses to be pre-approved by the DHHS.
 The DHHS website contains a list of approved classes to cover the LDAC education requirements.

-Counselors who have earned graduate degrees in addiction can reduce the course load needed before they’re eligible to obtain licensure.
+Substance abuse counselors who have earned graduate degrees in addiction can reduce the course load needed before they’re eligible to obtain licensure.
 However, they will need to document the courses they took to properly cover the required content areas.

 Provisional Training and Supervised Experience